-Kevin Flanagan is a Partner at PLP Architecture and an architect with 30 years’ experience establishing a reputation for award-winning designs throughout major world cities His design solutions resolve both the city context and environmental concerns in a single bold concept; his designs are a response to the nature of place.
+Kevin is an architect with more than 30 years’ experience in the industry.
+He has a reputation for crafting award-winning designs throughout major world cities.
+These resolve both contextual and environmental concerns in a singular bold concept, a true response to the nature of place.

-Amongst other projects, Kevin is currently working on PLP’s timber tower research project together with the University of Cambridge.
-The feasibility proposals imagine the future development of laminated timber tall buildings in central London, adding an 80-storey, 300-metre tower and additional levels of housing to the Barbican complex.
+He is currently working on a number of high-rise projects, including towers in the Netherlands, Hong Kong and China.
+He has been instrumental with our ongoing research work with the University of Cambridge on the use of timber structure in tall buildings.
+The related feasibility proposals imagine the future development of laminated timber towers in the world, adding for instance an 80-storey, 300-metre tower and additional levels of housing to the iconic Barbican complex in the City.

-Exemplary projects, while at KPF, include Provinciehuis (the Provincial Parliament Building) and the De Hoftoren Tower – both in The Hague, Netherlands; and the landmark Abu Dhabi Investment Authority (ADIA) Headquarters building in Abu Dhabi, UAE.
+While at KPF prior to PLP’s founding, he worked on Provinciehuis (the Provincial Parliament Building) and the De Hoftoren Tower – both in The Hague, Netherlands, and the landmark Abu Dhabi Investment Authority (ADIA) Headquarters building in Abu Dhabi, UAE.

-His work has twice been chosen for the Summer Exhibition at the Royal Academy of Art, London and his recent design for the museum and theatre of Perm are presently on exhibition in Russia.
-His Trinity Place Office Headquarters won recently Best Office building in Russia, while The Edge recently won an AIA Europe Award, the BREEAM Awards 2016 for both Best Office and the Most Sustainable Building in the World, and notably the laminated timber high rise feasibility for the Barbican in London.
+His work has been chosen to be exhibited in the Royal Academy of Art’s Summer Exhibition four separate times and his recent design for the museum and theatre of Perm was shown in a high-profile exhibition in Russia.
+Among his projects, Trinity Place in Russia was selected as the Best Office building in the country, while The Edge in Amsterdam won an AIA Europe Award, BREEAM Awards for Best Office and the Most Sustainable Building in the World, and the ULI Global Best of the Best Award.